 You mentioned that your day job is biomedical research - can you tell us a bit about what that involves and how this affects your creative work?

 Absolutely.
 I work as a post-doctoral research scientist in molecular biology at the Institute of Structure and Molecular Biology (UCL/Birkbeck College, London).
 My main project involves looking at how human viruses replicate their DNA in order to multiply in numbers and spread.
-Which is a very topical subject, given the Covid-19 pandemic.
+This is a very topical subject, given the Covid-19 pandemic.
 And in practice, I solve structures of molecules using microscopic images to understand various aspects of biology.
-I would say without a doubt; my ceramics practice is largely informed by my day job in molecular biology.
-I should also add that ceramics did become an antidote to the stress that comes with a scientific job – the freedom and mindfulness clay provided was a welcomed change.
+I would say without a doubt; that my ceramics practice is largely informed by my day job in molecular biology.
+I should also add that ceramics did become an antidote to the stress that comes with a scientific job – the freedom and mindfulness clay provided were a welcomed change.

 What inspires you and your creative work, and what is your process?

 Artistically, I admire the works of Jean Arp, Henri Matisse, Henry Moore, Barbara Hepworth and Pablo Picasso, to name a few.
 Special mentions to Kettle’s Yard (Cambridge) and my recent trip to South Korea for transforming the way I saw ceramics.
 I also draw references from my own heritage: Islamic arts – Arabic calligraphy and Islamic geometry.
-A combination of these inform my collections and my work.
+A combination of these informs my collections and my work.
 The ceramics I make are all hand-built.
-I like the connection I am able to make with clay – the ability to manipulate it, direct it, shape it until it becomes a body.
+I like the connection I am able to make with clay – the ability to manipulate it, direct it, and shape it until it becomes a body.
 Often, I sketch out my ideas before committing to a shape.
 Yet at times, I find myself sketching out as I form a shape in clay.
 When I form a shape, I use a combination of pinching, coiling and slabbing methods – together with my hands and tools.
-And I often leave my work raw, letting the clay body take centre-stage.
+And I often leave my work raw, letting the clay body take centre stage.

 “Through my ‘molecular objects’, I want people to indulge in biological narratives like it’s the next episode of Keeping up with the Kardashians.”